17 Essential Financial Preparedness Tips

 What Insurance Should I Get?

-Sometimes it feels like insurance is actually designed to be confusing for consumers.
+Sometimes it feels like insurance is too confusing.
 But at the end of the day, insurance is simply risk management.

 6. Buy Life Insurance

-Life insurance is an essential part of protecting your family financially and a key part of any financial emergency plan.
-That’s why it’s so unfortunate that the life insurance industry is filled with gimmicks and manipulative sales tactics.
-This creates confusion for consumers.
+Life insurance is essential for protecting your family financially and is vital for any financial emergency plan.
+That’s why it’s unfortunate when the industry uses gimmicks to create confusion for consumers.

-However, you can still get quality insurance for a good price if you go into the process knowing what you want.
+However, you can still get quality insurance for a reasonable price if you go into the process knowing what you want.
 So, here are a few of my rules for buying life insurance:

 - If anyone else depends on your income, then you should have life insurance.